Recognition of same-sex unions in Paraguay: Developments in 2010–present

-2018 Inter-American Court of Human Rights advisory opinion
+Court cases

 On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
 The advisory opinion states that:

 The State must recognize and guarantee all rights derived from a family bond between persons of the same sex in accordance with the provisions of Articles 11.2 and 17.1 of the American Convention. (...) in accordance with articles 1.1, 2, 11.2, 17, and 24 of the American Convention, it is necessary to guarantee access to all the existing figures in domestic legal systems, including the right to marry. (..)
 To ensure the protection of all the rights of families formed by same-sex couples, without discrimination with respect to those that are constituted by heterosexual couples.

 Paraguay ratified the Convention on 24 August 1989 and recognized the court's jurisdiction on 11 March 1993.
 On 12 January 2018, SOMOSGAY announced its intention to file a petition with the Supreme Court of Justice to legalize same-sex marriage in Paraguay.
 Government officials reacted negatively to the IACHR opinion, with some opponents also falsely claiming that it did not apply to Paraguay.
 Mario Abdo Benítez said in March 2018 that he would veto any same-sex marriage bill passed by Congress if elected president in the April 2018 election, which he subsequently won.

+Religious performance

+The Catholic Church, the largest Christian denomination in Paraguay, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+During Secretary-General Ban Ki-moon's official visit to Paraguay in February 2015, the Archbishop of Asunción, Edmundo Valenzuela, called on the United Nations to stop "pushing" the legalization of same-sex marriage in Paraguay; "Unfortunately, various recommendations from the U.N. on human rights for Paraguay and other countries include supposedly new rights such as those proclaimed by radical groups that are dedicated to promoting the legalization of abortion, euthanasia, homosexual and other kinds of unions, with the possibility that these couples can adopt children."
+Later that same year, Pope Francis met with Simón Cazal, a married gay man, during a visit to Paraguay.
+In January 2020, Archbishop Valenzuela called for all families to be "welcomed in the [C]hurch and accompanied to live virtuously": "Today we find that there are gay couples who form their families; we cannot ignore that reality.
+We are accompanying these people to be able to give them mercy and understanding.
+It is true that it is a morally irregular situation, but we do not gain anything by denigrating or accusing."
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.